Rufaidat/buxomNaturals/README.md

-##Buxom Naturals Landing page
+**Buxom Naturals Landing page**

-##Inspiration
+## Inspiration
-This is a custom website for Buxom Naturals though some of the design element was influenced by this website https://colora-1.myshopify.com/
+This is a custom website made for Buxom Naturals though some of the design element was influenced by this website https://colora-1.myshopify.com/

-## Getting Started
+## Deployment Link

-##Deployment
 The deployed website can be viewed here https://buxom-naturals.vercel.app

-##Technologies Used
+## Technologies Used
    • Next Js
 • Tailwind CSS
   • Framer motion

-##How to use this project
+## Getting Started

 First, run the development server: